clone-magic/party-games/README.md

 ## 🎯 Overview

 **ARCADE PARTY** is a full-featured party game platform designed for gatherings with friends and family.
-It includes 8 unique games, team management, customizable content, and a robust scoring system—all in a single, self-contained HTML file.
+It includes 11 unique games, team management, customizable content, and a robust scoring system—all in a single, self-contained HTML file.

 ### Key Features

-- ✅ **8 Unique Games** - Charades, Hangman, Truth & Lie, Pictionary, Karaoke, Fast Talk, Roast Battle, Who Am I?
+- ✅ **11 Unique Games** - Charades, Hangman, Truth & Lie, Pictionary, Karaoke, Fast Talk, Roast Battle, Who Am I?, Brain Games, Describe & Guess, Spin the Bottle
 - ✅ **Offline Ready** - No internet connection needed after initial load
 - ✅ **Team Mode** - Play in teams with automatic scoring
-- ✅ **Game Master** - Customize game content (words, songs, categories, questions)
+- ✅ **Game Master** - Customize game content (words, songs, categories, questions, challenges)
 - ✅ **Persistent Data** - All scores and custom content saved in your browser
 - ✅ **Export/Import** - Save and share your game data
 - ✅ **Sound Effects** - Toggle on/off with multiple sound options
 - ✅ **Themes** - 12 professional color themes to choose from
+- ✅ **18+ Verification** - Age verification for Spin the Bottle

 ---